marespane/DevOps-Challenge/README.md

 # Improvements
 * Remove hardcoded values from helm charts
 * Add init containers which check if all services required by current pod are healthy.
-This is much cleaner than to wait for container to restart until all reqrements are met
+This is much cleaner than to wait for container to restart until all requirements are met
 * Better organize helm charts under one umbrella chart so configuration important for us is visible in one values.yaml file

 # Conclusion